What are we looking for in a tenant?

-A diverse and multi-cultural set with friendly and approachable members who provide support for one another on a daily basis.
+We are a diverse and multi-cultural set with friendly and approachable members who provide support for one another on a daily basis.

 If members or pupils wish to apply for the Crown Prosecution Service Advocate Panels, or other agency panels, our highly experienced Managing Consultant and Senior Clerk are there to guide each through the process.
 Our clerks are very well versed in knowing the experience necessary to qualify for general as well as specialist panels and will assist and guide those considering whether to apply through achieving the necessary experience and knowledge to do so.